OSInside/kiwi/README.md

 * openSUSE Leap 42
 * openSUSE Tumbleweed

-For anything older please consider to use the former KIWI version __v7.x.x__
+For anything older please consider to use the legacy KIWI version __v7.x.x__

-## Dropped Features
+### Dropped Features

-The following features have been dropped from KIWI:
+The following features have been dropped:

 * Split systems